 The Metal-Iron.
 By H. E. Cleaves and J. G. Thompson.
 Med.
 8vo.
 Pp. xii + 574, with 113 illustrations.
 1935.
-New York : McGraw-Hill Book Co., Inc. (\$6.00); London : McGraw-Hill Publishing Co., Ltd. (36s. net).
+New York : McGraw-Hill Book Co., Inc. (S6.00); London : McGraw-Hill Publishing Co., Ltd. (36s. net).

 This monograph has been prepared at the National Bureau of Standards as a part of its contribution to Alloys of Iron Research.
-It consists of a review of available information on the preparation and properties of metallic iron of high purity.
-After chapters on laboratory and commercial methods for the production of electrolytic iron and on the chemical preparation of high purity iron, there is an introduction to the properties of iron.
+It consists of a review of available information on the preparation and properties of metallie iron of high purity.
+'After chapters on laboratory and commercial methods for the production of electrolytic iron and on the chemical preparation of high purity iron, there is an introduction to the properties of iron.
 A chapter on the structure includes a consideration of crystal form, allotropy, and microstructure, six chapters deal with particular groups of properties such as thermal, magnetic, chemical, mechanical, &c.; there is a chapter on heat-treatment and ageing, and lastly one on the effects of minor constituents.
 At the end of each chapter there is an authors' summary of the chief matters dealt with.
 There is an excellent bibliography appended, consisting of 86 pages.
 It refers mainly to articles which have been consulted for the work and the references are arranged chronologically by year of publication from 1827 to 1935, and by authors alphabetically.

+chronologically by year of publication from 1827 to 1935, and by authors alphabetically.
 This book will prove to be a handy reference work for matters connected with the metal iron.-C. O. BANNISTER.